 The Knysna Speed Festival story began in 2009 with the first running of the Simola Hillclimb.
 From humble beginnings the event grew rapidly between 2010 and 2012 quickly becoming one of the most popular events on the South African motorsport scene.
 The 2014 event, sponsored by Jaguar South Africa for the first time, provided compelling evidence that the event had come of age and it is now the undisputed premier local motorsport event in the country having enjoyed over a decade of growth and success.

-The list of beautiful cars that have participated in the past include classics such as the Porsche 956, Porsche 917 and a 1961 LDS Formula 1, 1968 McLaren MV8 Formula 5000; to more modern machinery including two Formula 1 cars of 1989 vintage – Andre Bezuidenhout’s Dallara and Ian Schofield’s Minardi, a 2009 A1GP Ferrari, a Gould GR55, March 77B and 79B Formula Atlantics, a variety of Ferrraris, the new McLaren MP4-12C and 650s, Lamborghini Gallardo and Aventador, Porsche GT3RS, Nissan GTRS, Jaguar XKRs Coupe and F-Type, and an Ariel Atom.
+The list of beautiful cars that have participated in the past include classics such as the Porsche 956, Porsche 917, 1961 LDS Formula 1, 1968 McLaren MV8 Formula 5000; to more modern machinery including two Formula 1 cars of 1989 vintage – Andre Bezuidenhout’s Dallara and Ian Schofield’s Minardi, a 2009 A1GP Ferrari, a Gould GR55, March 77B and 79B Formula Atlantics, a variety of Ferraris, McLaren MP4-12C, 650s, 570s, Lamborghini Gallardo and Aventadors, Porsche GT3RS, Nissan GTRS, BMW Ms, Jaguar XKRs Coupe and F-Types, Noble M400s, Radical SR1, and Ariel Atoms.

-The Speed Festival underwent a change in 2014 as we returned returned to running only our core event the Hillclimb and the charity golf day.
+The Speed Festival underwent a change in 2014 as we returned to running only our core event the Hillclimb and the charity golf day.
 From kicking off in 2009 with a single event, the festival grew rapidly and by 2012 it hosted a Kart Grand Prix, Motor Show, Slot Car Challenge, Soap Box Derby, 4×4 Challenge, 4×4 Forest Drives, a Golf Day and the Hillclimb.

-The Speed Festival underwent a change in 2014 when we made the decision to focus on the Hillclimb and the Charity Golf Day, dropping the other events.

-The Golf Day is now organised by the team at Simola with all the hole sponsorships raised by our team contributing to the funds we donate to our nominated charities and we will retain a link to the Motor Show even though it is independently organised by the Garden Route Motor Club.
+The Golf Day is now organised by the team at Simola with all the hole sponsorships raised by our team contributing to the funds we donate to our nominated charities, and we retain a link to the Motor Show even though it is independently organised by the Garden Route Motor Club.

 In 2012 we tweaked the Hillclimb by expanding it to three days and offering the Vintage, Classic and Historic motoring fraternity their own day of action on the Hill.
 Classic Car Friday was born and exclusively featured pre-1975 vehicles.
-Competitors and spectators were encouraged to attend in period dress and despite very wet weather, the uptake was superb and the seed was sown to create an event within an event sporting a wonderful atmosphere.
+Competitors and spectators were encouraged to attend in period dress and despite very wet weather, the uptake was superb, and the seed was sown to create an event within an event sporting a wonderful atmosphere.
 In 2016 we extended the age of the cars to 1985 to reflect the aging of the race car park and in 2019 we readjusted it once again to cater for cars built before 1990.

 The action on Saturday and Sunday was dubbed the King of the Hill Shootout and sees the heavy hitting machinery and drivers take to the track.
-A variety of classes cater to a wide range of machinery, which we encourage, but there is no doubt that all eyes are on the fire spitting, tyre smoking exotic and specialist race cars at the sharp end of the pack.
-Speeds of up to 260 km/h are reached and the 1.9km stretch of tarmac is dispensed with in under 35 seconds at an average speed of over 200km/h – from a standing start!!
+A variety of classes cater to a wide range of machinery, which we encourage, but there is no doubt that most eyes are on the fire spitting, tyre smoking exotic and specialist race cars at the sharp end of the pack.
+Speeds of up to 250 km/h are reached and the 1.9km stretch of tarmac is dispensed with in under 35 seconds at an average speed of over 200km/h – from a standing start!!
 It is spectacular!

-These elements will combine to give the event its unique flavour and provide entertainment for all ages.
-The Knysna Speed Festival’s vision is to host and organise the premier motorsport event in the country that is recognised as a premier event internationally.
-Our goal is to attract an ever increasing number visitors to the beautiful town of Knysna to enjoy a relaxed atmosphere of motorsport, motoring activities and the natural beauty of the region.
+These elements combine to give the event its unique flavour and provide entertainment for all ages.
+Knysna Speed Festival’s vision is to host and organise the premier motorsport event in the country that is recognised as a premier event internationally.
+Our goal is to attract an ever-increasing number of visitors to the beautiful town of Knysna to enjoy a relaxed atmosphere of entertainment, motorsport, motoring activities and the natural beauty of the region.
 The festival not only boosts economic activity in the town, but also benefits charities in the area.